Assassination of Park Chung Hee: Aftermath

+The Cabinet meeting resumed.
+At around 3:45 a.m, it was decided on the spot to declare martial law in all regions except Jeju Island.

+On the early morning on October 27, at a safe house in Gungjeong-dong, Lee Ki-ju, who was the same age as security guard Yoo Seok-sul, came urgently carrying something.
+He told Yoo to take a pistol, a few shell casings, and the slippers Kim Jae-gyu was wearing and hide them in the garden.

+At 7 a.m, while people were confirming the death of Cha, who died at the scene on October 26, they confirmed that bodyguard Park Sang-beom was alive and rescued him.

+At 8 a.m, according to a radio broadcast by Tongyang Broadcasting Company, it was announced that an accidental conflict occurred between KCIA Director Kim Jae-gyu and Security Chief Cha Ji-cheol, and President Park died after being hit by a bullet fired by Kim, and Kim was detained by martial law forces and investigated.

-Director Kim was arrested after he was lured to a secluded area outside army headquarters on the pretext of meeting with Jeong.
-Eventually, everyone involved in the assassination was arrested, tortured and later executed.
+Eventually, everyone involved in the assassination was arrested, tortured, and later executed.
 In the process, Chun Doo-hwan emerged as a new political force by investigating and subordinating KCIA under his Security Command, and Jeong Seung-hwa became the chief martial law administrator.
-Later, when Chun Doo-hwan seized power in the Coup d'état of December Twelfth 1979, he had Jeong Seung-hwa and Chief Secretary Kim arrested on suspicion of conspiring with Director Kim.
+Later, when Chun seized power in the Coup d'état of December Twelfth in 1979, he had Jeong Seung-hwa and Chief Secretary Kim arrested on suspicion of conspiring with Director Kim.

+The Joint Investigation Headquarters ordered the women who attended the President's dinner to use the pseudonyms of Sohn Geum-ja (Korean: 손금자; Hanja: 孫錦子) (Sim Soo-bong) and Jeong Hye-seon (Korean: 정혜선; Hanja: 鄭惠善) (Shin Jae-soon), but the real names were circulated among people and eventually turned out to be true.

 Theories regarding motive

-Kim Jae-kgyu's motive in killing his long-time benefactor President Park has been controversial and the subject of much discussion.
+Kim Jae-gyu's motive in killing his long-time benefactor President Park has been controversial and the subject of much discussion.
 There are many theories on Kim's true motive of killing Park.
-The following are just some of these theories.
+The following are some of these theories.